A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 The inner voice said things too, at least to me anyway.
 Things like ‘Don’t ruin this for me, Ferris’ and ‘Don’t make this any weirder than it has to be’.

-Unlike Roger, I knew Eric had no intention of bringing us along for his journey to high school fame.
+Unlike Roger, I knew Eric had no intention on bringing us along for his journey to high school fame.
 His inner ghost explained to me that this was a journey for him, and him alone.
 Of course, this wasn’t something that brought me any great pain.
 Being popular just wasn’t for me.
 Too many eyes with too many things to say.

-“Yeah, I’m super excited,” I told him, though I wasn’t sure if I would be allowed to go.
-My mom said if I got higher than 60% on my history paper she would allow it and so I wouldn’t find out until first period.
+“Yeah, I’m super excited,” I told him, I wasn’t sure if I would be allowed to go.
+My mom said if I got higher than a 60% on my history paper she would allow it and so I wouldn’t find out until first period.
 I barely slept the night before.
 I heard Darla Russell was going, so I really wanted to go.
 I could finally shoot my shot with a girl I had been crushing on for my entire high school career.

 “Great.
 I’ll see you there,” Eric said with a smile.
 But the whites of his eyes said, ‘Get a move on, Ferris.
 You’re cramping my style’.

 I nodded.
 “I’ll see ya.”

 Then I started for the side entrance just as the first bell rang.